Representing Orange County and Westchester Bus Accident Injury Victims

 Nonetheless, you still can pursue a lawsuit if you suffered a serious injury to recover non-economic damages, such as pain and suffering.
 However, if you or someone in your household does not have No-Fault coverage because there is no vehicle, you can file a claim with the bus company’s insurance.
 Lastly, if the bus was owned by a municipal agency such as the MTA, you must also file a Notice of Claim with the appropriate agency within 90 days of the accident before pursuing a lawsuit.

 In any event, pursuing a claim against a bus insurance company can be complicated because they have an unfair advantage over injured bus accident victims.
-For this reason, it is essential to engage the services of an experienced personal injury attorney who can level the playing field.
+For this reason, it is essential to engage the services of an experienced personal injury attorney in Orange County who can level the playing field.

 Dedicated Westchester County and Orange County Bus Accident Lawyer

 With offices in Brewster and Manhattan, the law office of Michael LoGiudice has extensive experience serving residents of Orange County with their bus accident claims against charter bus companies, school bus operators, and government agencies.
 We have the skills and resources necessary to thoroughly investigate the cause of the accident.
-We will collect pertinent evidence, including police reports from the accident scene, interview witnesses and work diligently to build a successful case.
+We will collect pertinent evidence, including police reports from the accident scene, interview witnesses, and work diligently to build a successful case.
 If you were injured in an accident involving a bus throughout Westchester County, Orange County, or greater New York, we will aggressively fight for your rights.
 Fill out a contact form or call our office today for a free consultation.

-The law office of Michael LoGiudice routinely represents bus accident victims in the greater New York area including Westchester County, Putnam County, Dutchess County, Orange County, Rockland County, and Brewster.
+The law office of Michael LoGiudice routinely represents bus accident victims in the greater New York area including Westchester County, Putnam County, Dutchess County, Rockland County, Orange County, and Brewster.